Jesse Wallingford

 Jesse Alfred Wallingford (25 January 1872 – 6 June 1944) was a British sport shooter, who competed in the 1908 Summer Olympics.
+He was also an assistant adjutant with the New Zealand Army, during World War One.

-In the 1908 Olympics he won a bronze medal in the team pistol event.
+In the 1908 Olympics, Wallingford won a bronze medal in the team pistol event.
 He was also fifth in the individual pistol event, sixth in team free rifle event and tenth in 300 m free rifle event.
-The same year he set a mad minute record, scoring 36 hits in one minute on a 48-inch target at 300 yards.
-He was a sniper when the Great War broke out and taught numerous soldiers how to shoot.
+The same year, he set a mad minute record, scoring 36 hits in one minute on a 48-inch target at 300 yards.

-At the 1899 International Shooting Sport Federation World Championships in Loosdoinen, Belgium, he won the Gold Medal in 300 metres free rifle prone 40 shots, men.